benblack769/NNetExperiments/README.md

 ![deep error](https://raw.githubusercontent.com/weepingwillowben/music_net/master/plots/deep_lstm_plots/joined_data_layer501layer402error_mag.png "deep error")

+As it did not learn fully, it did not reach the levels of the much simpler networks, only guessing the right letter 49.7% percent of the text correctly.
+To me this exemplifies the tradeoff with deeper networks: it might work better evetually, but it also may take forever to learn.

 ## LSTM Part 2: improving the network

+### Why try to improve the network?

 Unfortunately, it is difficult to test theoretical hypothesis of how LSTMs really work.
 We know they work, and we can state properties of them, but especially something as complicated as LSTMs, it is hard to concretely track down any sort of causation or fundamental nature.